loda-lang/loda-programs/programs/oeis/list0.md

 * [A032192](http://oeis.org/A032192) ([L06 program](032/A032192.asm)): Number of necklaces with 7 black beads and n-7 white beads.
 * [A032196](http://oeis.org/A032196) ([L15 program](032/A032196.asm)): Number of necklaces with 11 black beads and n-11 white beads.
 * [A032260](http://oeis.org/A032260) ([L08 program](032/A032260.asm)): Number of n X n (0,1) matrices such that each row and each column is nondecreasing or nonincreasing.
+* [A032263](http://oeis.org/A032263) ([L06 program](032/A032263.asm)): Number of ways to partition n labeled elements into 4 pie slices allowing the pie to be turned over; number of 2-element proper antichains of an n-element set.
 * [A032358](http://oeis.org/A032358) ([L07 program](032/A032358.asm)): Number of iterations of phi(n) needed to reach 2.
 * [A032378](http://oeis.org/A032378) ([L08 program](032/A032378.asm)): Noncubes such that n is divisible by floor(n^(1/3)).
 * [A032438](http://oeis.org/A032438) ([L05 program](032/A032438.asm)): a(n) = n^2 - floor((n+1)/2)^2.